laic/uoe_speech_processing_course/phon/phon_lab_1/answers/phon-1-articulation-answers.md

 <span style="color:red">

-The goal here is to break down articulations in terms of manner and place (hence the annotation task).
+Comment: The goal here is to break down articulations in terms of manner and place (hence the annotation task).
 We also start to see the relationship between speech sounds, i.e., _phones_, the waveform and the spectrogram.
 Even without much knowledge of what a spectrogram is, you should be able to see that there are some consistent patterns associated with specific types of speech sounds.

 </span>